-Everybody raise their hands if they ever procrastinate on anything?
+Everybody, please raise your hands if you have ever been procrastinating on anything?

-Things like doing my tax, even though I use an accountant – I still need to do the gathering of receipts, collating fact and figures and boring crap like that – totally un-fun.
+Things like doing my tax, even though I use an accountant – I still need to do the gathering of receipts, collating facts and figures, and boring crap like that – totally un-fun.

 Brings you Negative Feelings

 One of the things I discovered with using GTD (Getting Things Done) principles is by determining when you’re going to do something and writing it down somewhere, is you’re getting the thought of that action out of your head and storing it safely in a place that you trust.

 The challenge with procrastinating is the very thought of having to decide or do something continues to rattle around inside your head.

 Your mind continues to dwell on it and because you’re not getting it done, typically negative feelings creep in.

 ‘What happens if I …’

 When you’ve got a few deferred actions you’re procrastinating about, the potentially negative feelings naturally multiply and your state of mind is affected, more and more.

 I always endeavor to go with my gut instinct, for most things in life and definitely from both a business as well as a personal life perspective.